New York State records lowest number of COVID-19 deaths, hospitalisations

+"Thirty-five New Yorkers died of coronavirus yesterday.
+This is a record low since this crisis began," Cuomo said on Saturday.
+The number of total hospitalisations was down to 2,728 from a record-high of 18,825 during the peak of the pandemic, he said.

-"We have the lowest number of deaths from the coronavirus that we have had since this started - 42 people passed yesterday.
-While our hearts ache for those families who lost loved ones yesterday, just eight weeks ago, we had 800 deaths per day," Cuomo said.
-The Governor credited the progress made in controlling the coronavirus outbreak to the people of the state who adhered to social distancing and lockdown requirements.
+"We have the lowest number of deaths from coronavirus that we have had since this started -- 42 people passed yesterday.
+While our hearts ache for those families who lost loved ones yesterday, just eight weeks ago we had 800 deaths per day," Cuomo said Friday.
+The governor credited the progress made in controlling the coronavirus outbreak to the people of the state who adhered to social distancing and lockdown requirements.

 ALSO READ